Skip to content

 Connect the console

-As a next step, you can setup the SST Console to git push to deploy your app and monitor it for any issues.
+As a next step, you can setup the SST Console to git push to deploy your app and view logs from it.

 SST Console Autodeploy